leaf-node/open_alert_viewer/PRIVACY.md

 ### Contact Info

-Open Alert Viewer is made by OK Code Studio LLC and other Open Alert Viewer authors.
-OK Code Studio LLC may be reached at [support@okcode.studio](mailto:support@okcode.studio), or via the "Support" menu item in the app.
+Open Alert Viewer is made by OK Code Studio and other Open Alert Viewer authors.
+OK Code Studio may be reached at [support@okcode.studio](mailto:support@okcode.studio), or via the "Support" menu item in the app.